HerculesWS/hercules-docs/docs/scripting/variables.md

 variable is unique on each map server.
 The global account variable does not support the temporal prefix (@) nor the array.
 This means that they are less dynamic and always survive a server restart.

-The global account variable is stored in "save\account.txt" for a TXT server, and for the SQL server it is stored in the table called 'global_reg_value'.
+The global account variable is stored in "save/account.txt" for a TXT server, and for the SQL server it is stored in the table called 'global_reg_value'.
 These locations are used for mixed storage.
 This means, that also the normal account variable and the player variable is stored here.
 You can recognize a global account variable by the fact that the 'type' field is set to 1 and that the 'char_id' field will contain a 0.